Eutiquio Boyles: Personal life

 He married Gabina del Valle, and they had one daughter, Filomena.

 Later life

-Boyles retired in politics and later engaged in farming and guano business at Pupog Cave in Mabini, Bohol.
+Boyles retired from politics and later engaged in farming and guano harvesting at Pupog Cave in Mabini, Bohol.
 He eventually expanded his business in his hometown in Sitio Bood (now barangay Bood), in Ubay, Bohol until the Second World War.

 He died on January 15, 1955, at the age of 80.

 Legacy

-Sampongon is a former sitio of the separated barangay of San Isidro, in Pilar.
-It became an independent barangay in 1951.
-When Pilar became a municipality in 1961, it wanted to include Sampongon on its jurisdiction.
-However, residents of the village chose to remain part of Ubay.

-Later in 1965, Sampongon was renamed Governor Boyles, in honor of Governor Eutiquio Boyles, the first elected governor of the province from the municipality of Ubay.
+In 1965, barangay Sampongon was renamed Governor Boyles in his honor, as he was the first elected governor of Bohol from the municipality of Ubay.